Article Contents:

 -

-Press until tight contact with the stringer
+Press until there is tight contact with the stringer

 -